Festo-se/raeos/README.md

 ```
 IF is for example eth0.
 After setting the correct IP Adress you can connect via SSH.
 The Standard-user is `romzn` and the password is `raeisgreat`.
-Rae hosts an little DNS Server which enables you to reach the System with `rae.local`.
+Rae hosts an little DNS Server which enables you to reach the System via `rae.local`.

 ```bash